 Awards: Seven-time All-Star

-HOF results: Hasn’t received more than 31.7 percent of the votes through his first five years on the ballot
+HOF results: Wagner didn’t receive more than 31.7 percent of the votes through his first five years on the ballot.
+But he is trending in the right direction, having received 46.4 and 51.1 percent of the votes, respectively, the past two years.

 From 1995-2010 (rookie seasons for Wagner and Mariano Rivera, then Wagner’s final season), Rivera led all relievers with 34.8 fWAR.
 Wagner ranked second with 24.0 and Trevor Hoffman third with 23.9.